- Core Argument

 - The Shift: From local support to global resilience.

-- The Engineering View: Optimizing the geography of work (Onshore vs. Offshore vs. Nearshore) to implement "Follow the Sun" support models, ensuring 24/7 uptime for critical operations.
+- The Engineering View: Optimizing the geography of work (Onshore vs. Offshore vs. Nearshore) to implement "Follow the Sun" support models, ensuring 24/7 uptime for critical operations without 24/7 heroics.

 4. Technology